Brown-University-Library/bell/README.md

 - get rid of any utils/ files that we haven't used
 - low-priority: consider special-casing the object-type determination of bell-objects
 - see if a linter can list all the environmental-variables used by the code -- and remove from settings.sh those not used.
+- if next time this project is run (meaning after June 2018), loris and fedora and viewers cache-clearning isn't fully incorporated into the BDR-api, consider creating a programmatic api-wrapper around existing code for this step.

 ---